MicrosoftDocs/bot-docs/articles/conversation-designer/conversation-designer-code-recognizer.md

 ROBOTS: NoIndex, NoFollow
 ---

-# Code recognizer as task trigger
+# Define code recognizer as task trigger
 > [!IMPORTANT]
 > Conversation Designer is not available to all customers yet.
 More details on
 > availability of Conversation Designer will come later this year.

 Code recognizers enable you to write custom scripts to help perform a task.
 Regex-based expression evaluation or calling into other services can be used to help determine the user's intent.
 The custom script will instruct the conversation runtime to trigger a task.

+## Create a script function
-To use a script as a task trigger, choose "Script trigger" as the trigger type in the **Task** editor and then specify the name of the function that implements the custom script function.
-Click **Edit** to start editing the function.
+To use a script as a recognizer, in the task editor, choose "Script function" as the recognizer, specify the name of the function, and Click **Create/view function** to start editing a script.
+You can also click **Create/view function** without specifying a script name and an empty function will be created for you with the default name.

 ## Script trigger function parameter